Ethical issues in sales and marketing have become a hot topic in the past few years.

 People employed in sales and marketing typically work in the field without constant supervision.

 Because no supervisor can see or hear everything, salespeople and marketers may get away with unethical behavior even inside.
+The question is whether the salesperson or marketer is stealing time and effort from the company.

 Some assert that a salesperson’s pay is a straight commission (paid by the sale), which means they are not stealing from the company.
 Some argue that the company still loses potential sales even in that case.